There is no climate justice without racial justice.

 “Climate justice links human rights and development to achieve a human-centered approach, safeguarding the rights of the most vulnerable and sharing the burdens and benefits of climate change and its resolution equitably and fairly.
 Climate justice is informed by science, responds to science and acknowledges the need for equitable stewardship of the world’s resources.”Mary Robinson Foundation Climate Justice: Principles of Climate Justice

-A brief overview of the history of racism in higher education and key terms that inform our work toward racial and climate justice
+A brief overview of the history of racism in higher education and key terms to ground our work toward racial and climate justice.

-Background and purpose of the Climate Justice Working Group and how to join!
+Learn about the Climate Justice Working Group and opportunities to contribute to the DEIAJ Toolkit.